intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

 \begin{itemize} \item \texttt{clustering\_method}: string indicating the method to use to perform clustering.
 It can be \texttt{"dendrogram"} or \texttt{"salso"}.
-The former method thresholds the dendrogram constructed from the dissimilarity matrix 1-PSM to retrieve \texttt{K} clusters.
-The latter method estimates the optimal clustering by minimizing a loss function on the space of the partitions.
-The default loss function is the Variation of Information (VI); \item \texttt{K}: integer.
-If \texttt{"dendrogram"} is chosen, it is the number of clusters to recover with the thresholding of the dendrogram obtained from the PSM; \item \texttt{nCores}: integer, argument for the functions taken from \pkg{salso}.
+The former method thresholds the dendrogram constructed from the PDM to retrieve exactly \texttt{K} clusters.
+The latter method estimates the optimal clustering solution by minimizing a loss function on the space of the partitions.
+The default loss function is the variation of information \citep[VI,][]{Wade2018}.
+For additional details about the VI loss function, see Section E of the Appendix; \item \texttt{K}: integer, used when \texttt{"dendrogram"} is chosen.
+It corresponds to the number of clusters to recover when thresholding the dendrogram obtained from the PDM; \item \texttt{nCores}: integer, argument used in the functions called from \texttt{salso}.
 It represents the number of cores used to compute the PSM and the optimal clustering solution. \end{itemize}

-Additional arguments can be passed to personalize the partition estimation via \code{salso()}.
-Given the large sample size of the \texttt{GaussMix} dataset, we opt for the dendrogram approach, truncating the dendrogram at \(K=3\) groups.
+Additional arguments can be passed to personalize the partition estimation via \texttt{salso()}.
+Given the large sample size of the GaussMix dataset, we opt for the dendrogram approach, truncating the dendrogram at \texttt{K = 3} groups.
 We highlight that relying on the minimization of a loss function is a more principled approach.
 However, the method can be misled by the strongly overlapping clusters estimated across the MCMC iterations, providing overly conservative solutions.